MonitexInc/front-end-guidelines/README.md

 ## README documentation

-Documentation is kept in README.md (please name these files `README.md`) files in projects and should bbe kept fresh and accurate.
+Documentation is kept in README.md (please name these files `README.md`) files in projects and should be kept fresh and accurate.

 # Kudos